Social Security Contributions and Benefits Act 1992

 The Social Security Contributions and Benefits Act 1992 (c.
-4) is the primary legislation concerning the state retirement provision, accident insurance, statutory sick pay and maternity pay in the United Kingdom.
+4) is an act of the Parliament of the United Kingdom.
+The act is the primary legislation concerning the state retirement provision, accident insurance, statutory sick pay and maternity pay in the United Kingdom.

+The enactments consolidated by the act were repealed, in consequence of the consolidation, by the Social Security (Consequential Provisions) Act 1992.

+The Social Security Contributions and Benefits (Northern Ireland) Act 1992 made equivalent provisions for Northern Ireland.